The Basics of Branding. Understanding Branding from Logo to Positioning

 Apple Iphone product branding revenue generating

-Source: Staitsta – Share of Apple’s revenue by product category from the 1st quarter of 2012 to the 4th quarter of 2022
+Source: Statista – Share of Apple’s revenue by product category from the 1st quarter of 2012 to the 4th quarter of 2022

-Now, the iPhone is the most popular luxury smartphone out there.
+Now, the iPhone is the most popular luxury smartphone.
 It maintains its brand positioning not only through advanced software and hardware but also through price.
 Thanks to that, the iPhone generates around half of Apple’s revenue.

 Service Branding

-Service branding’s main purpose is to generate a feeling of trust among potential customers.
+Service branding’s main purpose is to generate trust among potential customers.
 It is a more complex process than product branding and focuses on delivering a positive experience to those using a specific service.

 If we’ve mentioned iPhones, we must also mention the iCloud services.